Accueil » Tips » Chlorella or spirulina: what are the differences and which should you choose?

 Omega-9X

-Chlorella is primarily known for its detox action because it contains sporopollenin.
-However, other components of this micro-algae provide it with properties to stimulate the body, prevent diseases, and improve mental well-being.
+Chlorella is above all known for its detoxifying action because it contains sporopollenin.
+But other components of this microalga give it properties that stimulate the body, help prevent disease, and improve mental well-being.

 Also present in pollen grains, sporopollenin is a natural polymer and a component of chlorella.
-Its main advantage: it has the ability to bind directly to toxins (heavy metals, pollutants, pesticides…).
-Sporopollenin continues its work until they are eliminated, thereby contributing to the detoxification of the body as shown in this study.
+Its main advantage: it can bind directly to toxins (heavy metals, pollutants, pesticides…).
+Sporopollenin continues its work until they are eliminated, thereby contributing to the body’s detoxification as shown by this study.

 A green smoothie with chlorella

 At the same time, chlorella stimulates the immune system and promotes cell regeneration.
-A property it owes to the Chlorella Growth Factor (CGF), a set of substances present in the microalga’s nucleus.
-It includes vitamins, amino acids, enzymes, and other active components that have a beneficial effect on natural defenses.
+A property it owes to the Chlorella Growth Factor (CGF), a set of substances present in the nucleus of the microalga.
+These include vitamins, amino acids, enzymes and other active components that have a beneficial effect on the body’s natural defenses.

-Carotenoids protect cells against free radical attacks.
+Carotenoids protect cells against attacks by free radicals.
 Chlorophyll, which gives chlorella its characteristic color, also plays a protective role while stimulating the production of new immune cells.

 Thanks to its antioxidant action, chlorella prevents diseases and infections promoted by free radicals.